The Favourites of Andrew Dobson

 2) Research in advance!
 I read several travel guides to a destination before I book my tickets.
 It’s important to be aware of the ideal weather and festivals that can impact your enjoyment of an area.
 I’ve met so many travellers who never took the time to research where they were going and arrives in Santorini in November when essentially the entire island shuts down, and all the beaches are closed because it’s so cold.

-The Favourites of Karin Leperi
+The Favourites of Ric Gazarian

 Festivals can also drastically affect the affordability of a trip.
 If you find yourself looking for hotels and they all see overly expensive or curiously booked up during an odd time a year, double-check to ensure you aren’t booking your holiday during a film festival or sporting event.